Continue to site >

 Interchange Standards The tools, protocols, formats, services, and engines which serve as actual or de facto standards for interoperability, and enable the creation, operation and ongoing improvements to the Metaverse.
 These standards support activities such as rendering, physics and artificial intelligence, as well as asset formats and their import/export from experience to experience, forward compatibility management and updating, tooling and authoring activities, and information management.

-Content, Assets and Identity Services The design/creation, sale, re-sale, storage, secure protection and financial management of digital assets, such as virtual goods and currencies, as connected to user data and identity.
-This contains all business and services “built on top of” and/or which “service” the Metaverse, and which are not vertically integrated into a virtual platform by the platform owner, including content which is built specifically for the Metaverse, independent of virtual platforms.
+Content, Assets and Identity Services The design/creation, sale, re-sale, storage, secure protection and financial management of digital assets, such as virtual goods, as connected to user data and identity.
+This contains all business and services “built on top of” and/or which “service” the Metaverse, but which are not vertically integrated into a virtual platform by the platform owner, including content which is built specifically for the Metaverse.
+This category may include blockchain-based technologies for the decentralized creation and trading of digital assets.

-Once identified and allocated to one or more categories, Metaverse Companies are further ranked within the category as follows:
+Once identified and allocated to one or more categories, Metaverse Companies are further ranked within the categories as follows:

-“Pure-Play” Companies – Companies whose primary business models and/or growth prospects are directly linked to the Metaverse.
-For these companies, continued growth in the Metaverse is expected to be critical to their economic success going forward.
+“Pure-Play” Companies – Issuers whose primary business models and/or growth prospects are directly linked to the Metaverse.
+For these issuers, continued growth in the Metaverse is expected to be critical to their economic success going forward.

-“Core” Companies – Companies with substantial operations and/or growth prospects linked to the Metaverse.
-These companies have other business units driving their economics, and thus are less affected by the growth of Metaverse than pure-play companies.
-In time, growth in the industry and/or investments in their Metaverse-specific units may lead these companies to become pure-play companies if their Metaverse operations become a primary driver of economic performance.
-In most cases, the Metaverse-specific offerings of these companies are core components of the Metaverse.
+“Core” Companies – Issuers with substantial operations and/or growth prospects linked to the Metaverse.
+These issuers have other business units driving their economics, and thus are less affected by the growth of Metaverse than “pure-play” companies.
+In time, growth in the industry and/or investments in their Metaverse-specific units may lead these issuers to become “pure-play” companies if their Metaverse operations become a primary driver of economic performance.
+In most cases, the Metaverse-specific offerings of these issuers are core components of the Metaverse.

-“Non-Core” Companies – Companies with operations and/or growth prospects linked to the Metaverse.
-These companies derive the majority of their revenue from business lines not directly related to the Metaverse.
-In time, growth in the industry and/or investments in their Metaverse-specific units may lead these companies to become “core” companies if their Metaverse operations become a relevant driver of economic performance.
-It is unlikely, based on current information, that the Metaverse-specific offerings of non-core companies would become the primary driver of such economic performance going forward.
+“Non-Core” Companies – Issuers with operations and/or growth prospects linked to the Metaverse.
+These issuers derive the majority of their revenue from business lines not directly related to the Metaverse.
+In time, growth in the industry and/or investments in their Metaverse-specific units may lead these issuers to become “core” companies if their Metaverse operations become a relevant driver of economic performance.
+It is unlikely, based on current information, that the Metaverse-specific offerings of “non-core” companies would become the primary driver of such economic performance going forward.

 The Fund’s Investment Strategy

-Under normal circumstances, at least 80% of the Fund’s net assets (plus any borrowings for investment purposes) will be invested in Metaverse Companies, which may include investments in American Depository Receipts (“ADRs”) or special purpose acquisition companies (“SPACs”).
-The Fund expects that, over time, the correlation between the Fund’s performance and that of the Index, before fees and expenses, will be 95% or better.
-The Fund may also have indirect exposure to cryptocurrency, such as bitcoin, through holdings of publicly traded securities of companies engaged in cryptocurrency-related businesses and activities.
-The Fund will not directly invest in cryptocurrency.
+Under normal circumstances, at least 80% of the Fund’s net assets (plus any borrowings for investment purposes) will be invested in Metaverse Companies, which may include investments in American Depository Receipts (“ADRs”).
+Like the Index, the Fund may have indirect exposure to cryptocurrencies, such as bitcoin and ether, through investments in one or more Cryptocurrency ETFs, as well as through publicly traded securities of companies engaged in cryptocurrency-related businesses and activities.
+The Fund will not invest directly in cryptocurrencies.

 The Fund will generally use a “replication” strategy to achieve its investment objective, meaning it generally will invest in all of the component securities of the Index in approximately the same proportions as in the Index.
 However, the Fund may use a “representative sampling” strategy, meaning it may invest in a sample of the securities in the Index whose risk, return and other characteristics closely resemble the risk, return and other characteristics of the Index as a whole, when Exchange Traded Concepts, LLC (the “Sub-Adviser”), the Fund’s sub-adviser, believes it is in the best interests of the Fund (e.g., when replicating the Index involves practical difficulties or substantial costs, an Index constituent becomes temporarily illiquid, unavailable, or less liquid, or as a result of legal restrictions or limitations that apply to the Fund but not to the Index).